Site visits and course assessments

 - High school faculty submit their updated PCC syllabus and schedule of learning activities to the PCC Dual Credit office by September 1.

-- The PCC Dual Credit Coordinator will notify PCC faculty liaisons and Division Deans with a list of the observations needed, by term.
+- The PCC Dual Credit Coordinator will notify PCC faculty liaisons and Program Deans with a list of the observations needed, by term.